Artikash/Textractor/README.md

 ## Overview

 **Textractor** (a.k.a.
-NextHooker) is an open-source 32 bit* text hooker for Windows/Wine based off of [ITHVNR](http://www.hongfire.com/forum/showthread.php/438331-ITHVNR-ITH-with-the-VNR-engine).
+NextHooker) is an open-source x86/x64 text hooker for Windows/Wine based off of [ITHVNR](http://www.hongfire.com/forum/showthread.php/438331-ITHVNR-ITH-with-the-VNR-engine).

 ![How it looks](https://media.discordapp.net/attachments/330538905072041994/486629608456847360/unknown.png?width=1083&height=353)

-*Compatible with 64 bit operating systems.
-64 bit version with very limited functionality available on request.

 ## Downloads

-Releases of Textractor can be found [here](https://github.com/Artikash/Textractor/releases).<br>
+Releases of Textractor can be found [here](https://github.com/Artikash/Textractor/releases).
-Additional extensions for Textractor can be found [here](https://github.com/Artikash/Extensions/releases).

 Previous releases of ITHVNR can be found [here](https://github.com/mireado/ITHVNR/releases).